-Jeffrey Aucoin is in his fourth season as a full-time assistant coach for the Harvard women’s volleyball team and seventh overall with the program.
+Jeffrey Aucoin will enter his fifth season as a full-time assistant coach for the Harvard women’s volleyball team and eighth overall with the program in the 2020 season.
 Aucoin previously served as an assistant to both the men's and women's programs.

 Harvard also shared the Ivy League championship in 2014 with a 19-5 overall record and 12-2 mark against the Ancient Eight.
 The team set program records with its .792 win percentage and 12 Ivy victories, while its 19 overall wins stand as the fourth most in program history.
 Five individuals earned selection to the All-Ivy League teams, including Corinne Bain (first team), Caroline Walters (first team), Caroline Holte (second team), Sindhu Vegesena (honorable mention) and Grace Weghorst (honorable mention).